josiah371/RamblingsAndScripts/Go-LiveAssessments/ReadMe.md

 	7. A site that will be used for scanning the assets (load the scope of assets into the site that you want to scan we use ranges of our enviornment)

--Customize the script for your baseline and enviornment
+Customize the script for your baseline and enviornment

 	*Add Console IP/hostname
 	*Add User Account
 	*Add SiteID